Troubleshoot issues after changing your domain name

 Published: June 8, 2012

-If you’ve tried to add your domain to your Windows Azure AD tenant and are running into problems, read on to see if we’ve addressed your problem.
+If you’ve tried to add your domain to your Microsoft Azure AD tenant and are running into problems, read on to see if we’ve addressed your problem.

 |About adding your own domain: When you sign up for a Microsoft cloud service, you are issued a domain name that has the following format: contoso.onmicrosoft.com.
 You can continue to use that initial domain name, or you can add your own custom domain name to the cloud service.
 For more information, see Add your domain.|